The 7 Best Short Term Loans for Bad Credit

 The lenders in the BadCreditLoans.com network charge interest rates between 5.99% and 35.99%, with payment terms starting at 90 days and extending up to 36 months.
 The maximum loan amount is $5,000, and it costs nothing to apply for loans through the site.

 Borrowers need to meet a few criteria to apply.
 You must be at least 18 years old, be a U.S. citizen or permanent resident, maintain an active checking account, have a working phone and valid address, and be able to verify your employment.

 PersonalLoans.com is an online loan marketplace that allows borrowers to shop around for the best deals on short-term loans up to $35,000.
 Interest rates vary, with most lenders charging between 5.99% and 35.99% depending on a borrower's creditworthiness.

-Repayment terms for loans in the PersonalLoans.com network range between 90 days and 72 months.
+Monthly loan terms in the PersonalLoans.com network range between 90 days and 72 months.
 Like other loan marketplaces, PersonalLoans.com does not charge a fee for submitting an application.

-5 Things to Know About Short Term Loans for Bad Credit
+5 Things to Know About Short Term Personal Loans for Bad Credit

 Before you take out a short-term loan, it's important to understand all the pros and cons that come with these types of loans.
 Short-term loans offer plenty of benefits when you need quick access to cash for an emergency, but the typically high interest rates can trap you in a cycle of debt if you're not careful.